-- 6. Financial risk review (continued)

-- A. Credit risk (continued)
+- A. Credit risk (continued) - ii.

-- ii.
 Collateral held and other credit enhancements (continued)

 Loans and advances to corporate customers (continued)

 Generally, the Group updates the valuation of property held against exposures to corporate customers' collateral on a monthly basis using industry indices.
 However, a more formal valuation is performed, usually quarterly, when: